alpersonalwebsite/react/Redux.md

 ##### Reducers

 They are functions that receive 2 arguments: current state and the action that was dispatched.
-As we said before, they must be pure function.
+As we said before, they must be pure functions.
 They set the original state and return THEN the previous state or a new one.

 Important: Please, read it carefully...
 Reducers must always return the state.
 We never modify the state directly.
 We create a new copy of the current state, modify the copy and return the copy (original state remains the same).